TrueBlocks/trueblocks-core/docs/readmes/accounts-list.md

 Flags:
-  -U, --count               display only the count of records for each monitor -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process (default 250) -x, --fmt string          export format, one of [none|json*|txt|csv] -v, --verbose             enable verbose (increase detail with --log_level)
+  -U, --count               display only the count of records for each monitor -c, --first_record uint   the first record to process (default 1) -e, --max_records uint    the maximum number of records to process (default 250) -x, --fmt string          export format, one of [none|json*|txt|csv] -v, --verbose             enable verbose (increase detail with --log_level)